ROBOTIS-GIT/emanual/docs/en/dxl/protocol1.md

 {: .notice}

 ## [Bulk Read](#bulk-read)
-This instruction is used for reading values of multiple DYNAMIXELs simultaneously by sending a single Instruction Packet.
+This instruction is used for reading values of multiple `MX series` DYNAMIXELs simultaneously by sending a single Instruction Packet.
 The packet length is shortened compared to sending multiple READ commands, and the idle time between the status packets being returned is also shortened to save communication time.
 However, this cannot be used to read a single module.
 If an identical ID is designated multiple times, only the first designated parameter will be processed.

 |Item|Description|
 |:---:|:---|